sachinkmohan/sachinkmohan.github.io_old/docs/impossiblelist.markdown

 ### Web Development

-- Create a simple Website using VueJS - Done
+- [x] Create a simple Website using VueJS - Done
-- Learn VueJS

 ### App Development

-- Create a simple App using React Native
+- [x] Create a simple App using React Native